 Although we do not have a policy with regard to Board members' attendance at our annual meetings of shareholders, all of our directors are encouraged to attend such meetings.
-All of our directors were in attendance at our 2010 annual meeting.
-We expect that all of our directors will attend our 2011 annual meeting.
+All of our directors were in attendance at our 2011 annual meeting.
+We expect that all of our nominees for election to the Board of Directors will attend our 2012 annual meeting.